|

 choose from!

-things that I really like about their service:
+things that I really like about their service include:

-can login online and setup the phone number that I usually call from, so when I
+- You can login online and setup the phone number that you

-call from that phone, it will automatically know my PIN so I don't have
+so when calling from that phone, it will automatically know your PIN so

-to enter it!
-Then I just have to enter the phone number I
+to enter it at all!
+Then you just have to enter the phone

 want to call.
-For me this is an amazing feature.
+For me this was an amazing feature.

 - They